shiga0/minimum_blockchain/README.md

 ---

+## 🧪 Try Breaking It

+Modify the `data` value inside one of the blocks and run the program again.

+Notice how:

+- The hash changes
+- The chain integrity breaks

+This demonstrates why hash linking makes blockchain tamper-evident.

+---

 ## ✅ Dependencies

-- [Digest::SHA256](https://ruby-doc.org/stdlib-2.4.0/libdoc/digest/rdoc/Digest/SHA2.html) — SHA-256 hashing algorithm (Ruby stdlib)
+- [Digest::SHA256](https://ruby-doc.org/stdlib-2.4.0/libdoc/digest/rdoc/Digest/SHA2.html) — SHA-256 hashing algorithm (Ruby standard library)

 ---